Skip to main content

 The concept extends to the very integrity of the program’s intent.
 The ADA’s stipulation that a program must not be a “subterfuge for discrimination” is a critical safeguard for your most personal health information.
 In the context of your hormonal and metabolic health, this is profoundly important.

 Data from a biometric screening, such as thyroid levels, blood glucose, or testosterone concentrations, offers a deeply personal snapshot of your internal world.
-A uses this information constructively.
+A reasonably designed program uses this information constructively.
 It might provide you with confidential feedback to discuss with your physician or use aggregated, anonymized data to offer relevant resources to the entire workforce, such as stress management workshops if collective cortisol markers are high.

 The defining characteristic is purpose; the program’s design must clearly point toward a goal of health improvement.
 It is a commitment that the information gleaned from your participation will be used to build a healthier environment, not to create barriers or judgments based on biological data that you are actively working to understand and balance.